rowlandcoping/hopes-and-dreams/README.md

 ### MVP Data Structure
 ([back to top](#contents))

 Although the core functionality of the project has not changed, the schema has evolved as I have learned more about working with MongoDB and Jinja2.
-Most notable I have done my best to restrict data operations to the back end as much as possible, and try to reduce database calls and simplify my code.
+Most notably I have done my best to restrict data operations to the back end as much as possible, and try to reduce database calls and simplify my code.
 This has means duplicating some data across multiple collections to limit the necessity of cross-referencing data.
 As the site has evolved I have also added two new collections, and removed anything pertaining to modules, as well as separating comments from the collections they relate to.

 #### users